Richard Medlin

-Richard Medlin (born March 4, 1987) is an American former professional football running back.
-He played college football for the Fayetteville State Broncos and was a member of the New England Patriots, Miami Dolphins and Atlanta Falcons in the National Football League (NFL).
+Richard Medlin (born March 4, 1987) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Fayetteville State Broncos and was a member of the New England Patriots, Miami Dolphins and Atlanta Falcons in the NFL.

 Early life and college

 Medlin was born on March 4, 1987, in Raleigh, North Carolina.
 He attended Garner High School and walked-on to play for the NCAA Division II Fayetteville State Broncos in 2007.
 He redshirted his first season before working his way up to being a starter as a sophomore.
 He went on to lead the Broncos in rushing in his last three seasons (2008–2010) while also being their top return specialist.
 He was named the conference's special teams player of the year in 2008 after returning three kickoffs for touchdowns in a span of two games while averaging 41.7 yards-per-return on the year.

 As a junior, Medlin helped Fayetteville State win the conference championship while rushing for 667 yards with a team-high 10 touchdowns.
 In 2010, he ran for 772 yards and averaged 5.4 yards-per-carry while also placing second on the team with 26 receptions.
 He was named Fayetteville State's male athlete of the year after his senior season and finished his college career with 2,721 yards rushing and 28 touchdowns.